JohannFaustVIII/SpringCloudPlayground/NOTES.md

 ## What is a cluster in Kubernetes?

 Cluster is a group of nodes and control planes working together.
 Need to learn more to write more.

+## What is Minikube?

+Minikube is a tool to create a single node K8s cluster with master and worker processes inside.
+It has Docker pre-intalled.
+Its main use is testing on local machine.

+## What is kubectl?

+Kubectl is command line tool to interact with K8s cluster, with a cloud cluster but with minikube cluster also.